-4.1 Finding goals using a camera with deep learning
+4.1 Analysing image using cameras with deep learning

 Using a camera with deep learning labelling and bounding box algorithms such as Yolo V3.
 In our case, learning has been done using Nubot MSL RoboCup image repository, adding several additional images taken during RoboCup 2019.
 Different classes have been labelled and learnt : robots, balls and goals.
 Results are shown on Fig. 8.
-There are a very few false positive detections of goals using Yolo V3, and it works in real time on our computer using the $GTX \ 1060 \ GPU$ board embedded in the Neousys Nuvo-7160gc embedded computer.
+There are a very few false positive detections of goals using Tiny Yolo V3 or Mobile Net SSD, and it works in real time on our cameras, each one embedding a Coral Tensor Processor Unit (TPU) form Google and a Neural Processing Unit (NPU).